dogestry/dogestry/Readme.md

 ### config

 Configure dogestry with `dogestry.cfg`.
-By default its looked for in `./dogestry.cfg`.
+By default it's looked for in `./dogestry.cfg`.

-Dogestry can often run without a configuration file, but its there if you need it.
+Dogestry can often run without a configuration file, but it's there if you need it.

 For example, using the config file, you can set up remote aliases for convenience or specifiy s3 credentials.